simonpf/gprof_nn/docs/configuration.md

 ## Specifying the Preprocessor Executable

 To preprocess Level 1C (L1C) files, gprof_nn requires the path to the appropriate preprocessor executable for each sensor.
-By default, it attempts to use a built-in command.
+By default, it attempts to run the preprocessor by invoking the command using the name of the corresponding executable.
 To specify a custom executable for a particular sensor, run:

 ```